parisni/mimic-omop-guidelines/01-introduction.rst

 	- PCORnet Common Data Model (CDM) integrate multiple data from different sources and leverages standard terminologies and coding systems for healthcare (including ICD, SNOMED, CPT, HCPSC, and LOINC) to enable interoperability with and responsiveness to evolving data standards.
 	- The first version of the CDM was released in 2014, and there have been 3 major releases and one minor update since then (last release CDM v4.1: Released May 18, 2018 )

-- OMOP model : Observational Medical Outcomes Partnership Common Data Model (OMOP-CDM)
+- OMOP: Observational Medical Outcomes Partnership Common Data Model (OMOP-CDM)
 	- Incorpore validated standard classification (8) : SNOMED for diagnoses, RxNORM for drug ingredients and LOINC for laboratory results...
 	- Provide tables for mapping beetween international classification (ex: ICD9 and SNOMED)
 	- Public-private partnership as members of academics and industry are working on it
         - have been created to compare drug outcomes studies
 	- In this model all the data stay locally at the participant site, the primary analyses are carried locally (5)
 	- This model has been already adopted by more than 682 million patient records with databases from all over the world(9)
 	- Several examples of transforming source databases to CDM already exists (10-11)

 Sharing Protocole but not data model nor data
 =============================================
-The European initiative PROTECT has demonstrated that CDM are not mandatory to make multicentric analysis[16].
+The European project IMI PROTECT has demonstrated that CDM are not mandatory to make multicentric analysis[16].
 One of the major feedback it claims that studies without CDM are more powerful in finding Adverse Event as compared to OMOP.